-- 1. MOVEMENT: During this Phase players may move their Models and Vehicles as per the rules provided later. - 2.
-SHOOTING: Models able to do so may make a ranged attack in the Shooting Phase as described in the Shooting rules later. - 3.
-HAND-TO-HAND: All Models in Hand-To-Hand Combat may fight during this Phase.
-In a game with 3+ players this is only dealt with if the active player has Warriors engaged in Hand-To-Hand Combat. - 4.
-RECOVERY: Injured Warriors Test to recover and rejoin the battle in the Recovery Phase.
+- 1. MOVEMENT: During this phase players may move their models and vehicles as per the rules provided later. - 2.
+SHOOTING: Models able to do so may shoot in the shooting phase as described in the shooting rules later. - 3.
+HAND-TO-HAND: All models in hand-to-hand combat may fight during this phase.
+In a game with 3+ players this is only dealt with if the active player has warriors engaged in hand-to-hand combat. - 4.
+RECOVERY: Injured warriors may test to recover and rejoin the battle in the recovery phase.
 The rules for this are provided later.